Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-12/03-navigation/page-02.md

 <div class="divider-heading"></div>

-In the HTML module you looked at <a href="../../topic-08/basic-nav-about/">navigating to site pages</a> using the **nav element**.
+In the HTML module you looked at <a href="../../topic-08/basic-nav-about/" target="_new">navigating to site pages</a> using the **nav element**.
 There, we created a list of links, perhaps broken up by vertical lines or spacing:

 <div class="external-embed">
   <p data-height="400" data-theme-id="30567" data-slug-hash="WNxgBMr" data-default-tab="html,result" data-user="retrog4m3r" data-pen-title="HTML Nav Element, Page Navigation" class="codepen"></p>